MrSarno/PoEHelpSite/content/4.miscellaneous/5.other/hardware-acceleration.md

 ### Chrome

-- Enter `chrome://settings/?search=acceleration` into your browser's address bar
+1. Enter `chrome://settings/?search=acceleration` into your browser's address bar
-- Toggle off `Use graphics acceleration when available`
+2. Toggle off `Use graphics acceleration when available`
-- Restart Chrome
+3. Restart Chrome

 ### Edge

-- Enter `edge://settings/system/manageSystem#GraphicsAcceleration&1` into your browser's address bar
+1. Enter `edge://settings/system/manageSystem#GraphicsAcceleration&1` into your browser's address bar
-- Toggle off `Use graphics acceleration when available`
+2. Toggle off `Use graphics acceleration when available`
-- Restart Edge
+3. Restart Edge

 ### Firefox

-- Enter `about:preferences` into your browser's address bar
+1. Enter `about:preferences` into your browser's address bar
-- Scroll down to the "Performance" section
+2. Scroll down to the "Performance" section
-- Untick `Use hardware acceleration when available`
+3. Untick `Use hardware acceleration when available`
-- Restart Firefox
+4. Restart Firefox

 ### Opera

-- Enter `opera://settings/?search=acceleration` into your browser's address bar
+1. Enter `opera://settings/?search=acceleration` into your browser's address bar
-- Toggle off `Use graphics acceleration when available`
+2. Toggle off `Use graphics acceleration when available`
-- Restart Opera
+3. Restart Opera

 ### Orion

 ::warning
-I have been unable to find a way to do this.
-As a Safari-based web browser, I assume it isn't possible.
+There is no known method of doing this in Orion.
+As a Sarfari-based browser, it likely lacks the option.
 ::

 ### Safari